StanfordASL/frank-wolfe-traffic/README.md

 * `-o`: Summary output file that specifies running time and solution quality according with respect to the algorithm iteration.

-* `-fp': Flow pattern obtained after each algorithm iteration, which specifies the total number of vehicles going through any given edge in the graph.
+* `-fp`: Flow pattern obtained after each algorithm iteration, which specifies the total number of vehicles going through any given edge in the graph.

-* `-paths': Specifies the path computed for every OD pair for a given iteration of the algorithm.
+* `-paths`: Specifies the path computed for every OD pair for a given iteration of the algorithm.

-* `-w': Specifies the weights of the aforementioned paths in the final solution.
+* `-w`: Specifies the weights of the aforementioned paths in the final solution.